Hatton Lovejoy Scholarships

 Applicants for scholarship awards shall have been residents of Troup County, Georgia for at least two years.
 Applicants for scholarship awards must be graduates (or scheduled for graduation within six months) of an accredited high school with a scholastic standing in the upper 25% of their class.
 A maximum of ten scholarship awards may be awarded each year under the Hatton Lovejoy Scholarship Plan.

-Applications for 2018 are now being accepted.
-The next application deadline is February 15, 2018.
+The 2018 application deadline has passed.
+The next application deadline is February 15, 2019.

 Application forms and information may be obtained by contacting the Hatton Lovejoy Scholarship Plan Committee, P.O.
 Box 790, LaGrange, Georgia 30241 or by following this link:

 Hatton Lovejoy Graduate Studies Plan